batuhantoker/batuhantoker/README.md

 # Let's make the science open.

-Hi, I’m Batuhan Toker.
-I use this website to make most of my work open-source.
+Hi, I use this website to make most of my work open-source.
 I'm
 - interested in robotics and artificial intelligence
 - currently learning how to report science for everyone
 - looking forward to collaborate and discuss on haptic interaction and neural networks